Odi massacre: Court case

 In his judgment, Justice Lambi Akanbi of the Federal High Court, condemned the government for a "brazen violation of the fundamental human rights of the victims to movement, life and to own property and live peacefully in their ancestral home."

-The case led to the payment of N15 billion from the Goodluck Jonathan led administration as out of court settlement.
-According to Prof. Kobina Imananagha (Chairman of the Odi Destruction Case Prosecution Committee (ODCPC)) “The London court issued threats that it was going to enforce the full judgement of the court (payment of N37.6billion) if by October 21, 2014, government fails to negotiate settlement and pay agreed compensation to Odi.
-This seeming that compelled the Federal Ministry of Justice and the leadership of the legal team, ODCPC and the king of Odi to the negotiation table on May 26, 2014 where N15billion (as the only and final payment) offer as compensation to Odi was made by the Federal Government”.
+The case led to the payment of N15 billion from the Goodluck Jonathan-led administration as an out-of-court settlement.
+According to Prof. Kobina Imananagha (Chairman of the Odi Destruction Case Prosecution Committee (ODCPC)), “The London court issued threats that it was going to enforce the full judgement of the court (payment of N37.6billion) if by October 21, 2014, government fails to negotiate settlement and pay agreed compensation to Odi.
+This seeming that compelled the Federal Ministry of Justice and the leadership of the legal team, ODCPC and the king of Odi to the negotiation table on May 26, 2014 where N15billion (as the only payment) offer as compensation to Odi was made by the Federal Government."

 The government later paid the sum of N15 billion which led to further conflict in the community and the subsequent kidnap of the committee Chairman Prof. Zibokere who was later released.

 References in popular culture

 The Odi massacre inspired a song titled "Dem Mama" on Timaya's True Story album.

-The Odi massacre also was the muse for the poem titled "Potpourri of Perdition" by Success Akpojotor, and published on Poets Reading The News.
+It was also the muse for the poem "Potpourri of Perdition" by Success Akpojotor, published on Poets Reading The News.